AventusProtocolFoundation/avn-parachain/CODE_OF_CONDUCT.md

 In the interest of fostering an open and welcoming environment, we as maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, disability, ethnicity, sex, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion.

 This code of conduct also extends to all contributors.
-Any harmful or discriminating behavior by anyone will not be tolerated.
+Any harmful or discriminating behaviour by anyone will not be tolerated.

 ## Our Standards

-Examples of behavior that contributes to creating a positive environment include:
+Examples of behaviour that contributes to creating a positive environment include:

 * Using kind, welcoming and inclusive language.
 * Being respectful of differing viewpoints and experiences.